-1.1 Under no circumstances shall the contractor block ingress/egress to and from businesses during the normal business hours of each business unless as approved by the property owner and the engineer.
+1.0 Description.
+While working on entrances or adjacent properties, the contractor shall make every reasonable effort to minimize any interference to the properties, commercial or private, and to complete the work diligently.
+Under no circumstances shall the contractor block ingress/egress to and from businesses during the normal business hours of each business unless as approved by the property owner and engineer.